Fast-64/fast64/README.md

 ### Tool Locations
 The tools can be found in the properties sidebar under the 'Tools' tab (toggled by pressing N).
 The F3D material inspector can be found in the properties editor under the material tab.
-The geolayout inspector can be found in the properties editor under the bone tab in Pose Mode.
+The armature geolayout inspector can be found in the properties editor under the bone tab in Pose Mode.
+The object geolayout inspector can be found in the properties editor under the object tab.
 The RDP default settings can be found in the properties editor under the world tab.

 ### C Exporting